 Remember flipping through dusty, old photo albums at your parents’ house?
 Stuffed away in storage units and tattered shoeboxes are the stories of your family history and the memories of special ones who have shaped you.
 As you thumb through the worn, yellowed family photos, you may wonder what you can do to preserve the old photos and give new life to the stories they tell.

 Perhaps you have thought about preserving old family photos, but feel overwhelmed by the daunting task of scanning and printing all of those photos.
-Here at SimplePrints, we’ve compiled a guide to help you get started, determine best scanning options, and create a photo book to give old photos a new life.
+Here at SimplePrints, we’ve compiled a guide to help you get started, determine the best scanning options, and create a modern photo book to give old photos a new life.

 Step 1: The Gathering

 Determine which photos you’d most like to use in your project.
 Then, call your family members and ask them about which old photos they may be storing.
-Get a sense for what is out there and what is relevant to your project.
-Ask your family members to find a way to share their old photos with you either through snail mail, text, an email, or an online platform (keep reading for some easy options!)
+Get a sense of what is out there and what is relevant to your project.
+Ask your family members to find a way to share their old photos with you either through snail mail, text, email, or an online platform (keep reading for some easy options!)